 Dropped Truck, lowered or slammed, have their ride height changed.
-Lowering a truck gives it a cool lowrider style, a stiffer (and therefore sportier) suspension.
+Lowering a car gives it a relaxed lowrider style and a stiffer (and therefore sportier) suspension.
 Yet, there are several negative aspects of a dropped vehicle.
-There are drawbacks to the possibility of bottoming out, a smaller payload/trailering capacity and poor handling.
+There are drawbacks to the possibility of bottoming out, a smaller payload/trailering capacity, and poor handling.

 Several engineers have created lowered trucks with adjustable air ride or hydraulic suspension to avoid the risk of bottoming out.
 These cars can raise their ground clearance by pressing a button to pass over obstacles.

 Trucks are necessary to get the highest payload and towing capacities.
 Chevy Dropped Trucks with shorter travel suspension parts may also have less power.
 According to automakers, trucks can increase their capacity by having taller rear suspension.
 It can settle if the car is heavily laden and its suspension compresses.

 Many lowered truck dropped feature front and rear suspensions that are the same height.
 This might further impair their ability to carry a payload.
 The rest of the pickup trucks are also carefully developed to provide stability while towing a large trailer.
 The suspension could lower the vehicle’s towing capacity or affect its stability.

 A truck that has fallen will behave differently

 A pickup truck’s ride height impacts how it handles.
 Improved handling is a goal for some lowered trucks and low-rider car enthusiasts.
 A car can become sportier by being lowered by reducing how much its body rolls during turns.

 However, Motor Trend cautions that some lowered truck models could not handle as well as their standard counterparts.
 This occurs when some suspension components are replaced by modifications but not all of them.
 A lowered truck with shorter springs and stock shock absorbers is a particularly risky configuration.